YochevedPhilip/c-palindrome-checker/README.md

 - Language: C
 - IDE: CLion
 - Compiler: GCC
-- Concepts: strings, loops, character arrays, `fgets`, `strlen`
+- Concepts: strings, character arrays, `fgets`, `strlen`, manual loop-based comparison

 ---

-🛠️ Academic practice project – focusing on clean logic and manual string handling in C.
+## Notes

+- Built as part of academic practice
+- Focuses on clean logic without external libraries
+- Used to strengthen understanding of low-level string handling

+---

+*This project is part of my hands-on journey in C and system-level development.*